Skip to Main Content

 Penalties/Sanctions

 OFCCP conducts compliance evaluations and complaint investigations assessing whether Federal contractors and subcontractors are in compliance with Section 503.
-If a violation is found, OFCCP may ask the Federal contractor or subcontractor to enter into conciliation negotiations.
-If conciliation efforts succeed, the contractor will enter into a binding conciliation agreement with OFCCP that includes corrective action the contractor will take, and may also include the submission of follow-up reports from the contractor, for a fixed period of time, to assure compliance.
-If conciliation efforts fail, OFCCP may initiate an administrative enforcement proceeding by issuing an administrative complaint against the contractor or subcontractor.
+If a violation of Section 503 is found during compliance evaluations or complaint investigations, OFCCP will ask the Federal contractor or subcontractor to enter into conciliation negotiations.
+If conciliation efforts succeed, the contractor will enter into a binding conciliation agreement with OFCCP that includes corrective actions the contractor will take and may also include the submission of follow-up reports from the contractor, for a fixed period of time, to assure compliance.
+If conciliation efforts fail, OFCCP may refer the matter to the Solicitor of Labor with a recommendation for the institution of enforcement proceedings to enjoin the violations, to seek appropriate relief, and to impose appropriate sanctions, or any combination of these outcomes.

 If the Board finds that a violation of Section 503 has occurred, it may order the contractor or subcontractor to provide appropriate relief, which may include back pay and benefits, and restoration of employment status, for the victim(s) of discrimination.
 Depending on the circumstances, violations also may result in cancellation, suspension, or termination of contracts, withholding of progress payments, or debarment.